progwi0/progwibuddy/README.md

 ## How to download it?

-You can download it in releases.
+You can download it from releases.